SixtusNnanna/altschool-assignment/Biography/ReadMe.md

 #First Assignment for School of Engineering Altschool Africa

-Welcome to my personal website!
+Welcome to my website!
 This README file provides a brief overview of the content and functionality of my website.
+This website is only HTML

 ## Table of Contents
 -[Home](#home)